dhruvjadvani/JS-DSA-FreeCodeCamp/02_ES6/07_Use the Rest Parameter with Function Parameters/readme.md

 The console would display the strings ```You have passed 3 arguments.``` and ```You have passed 4 arguments.```.

 The rest parameter eliminates the need to check the ```args``` array and allows us to apply ```map(), filter() and reduce()``` on the parameters array

+## There is difference between rest and spread operators in JS.